FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Room.md

 #### Distance

-This parameter scale all the distance automation (OSC, plugins data and snapshots) by a manual factor.
+This parameter scales all the distance automation (OSC, plugins data and snapshots) by a manual factor.
 This factor is adapted automatically when editing the arrangement of the room.

 #### Tracking